TERMS AND CONDITIONS OF BUSINESS

 1. Child Records and Data Protection

 At Emma’s Day Nursery we recognise that we hold sensitive/confidential information about children and their families and the staff we employ.
 This information is used to meet children’s needs, for registers, invoices and emergency contacts.
-We store all records in a locked cabinet or on the office computer with files that are password protected in line with data protection principles.
+We store all records in a locked cabinet or on the office computer using third-party cloud-based systems such as Microsoft or Learning Book, with files that are password protected in line with data protection principles.
 Any information shared with the staff team is done on a ‘need to know’ basis and treated in confidence.
 This policy will work alongside the Privacy Notice, which is published on our website from time to time, to ensure compliance under General Data Protection Regulation (Regulation (EU) 2016/679 (GDPR).

 Records will be kept by the Nursery for quality purposes, including after your child has left the Nursery.
 In addition, we may be required to pass information regarding your child to primary school settings as part of the transfer process or the LEA, Ofsted or the Department for Education for various reasons in connection with the appropriate care of your child.
 In particular, Emma’s Day Nursery is a signatory to MARAC (Multi Agency Risk Assessment Conferences) and reserves the right to share information with Multi Agencies under the general principles of Information Sharing, details of which are available at the Nursery on request